eitanf/sysconf/pubs/README.md

   * `gender`: "Gender Representation in Computer Systems" (article).
   * `peer-review`: "Peer Review Effects in Computer Systems Conferences" (article).
   * `survey-report`: A description of  distributions of survey responses (online report, http://sysconf.review/survey).
-  * `web`: "Statistical Observations on Computer Systems Conferences" (online report).
+  * `web`: "Statistical Observations on Computer Systems Conferences".
+The documents are output to ../docs and publicized via [github pages](http://eitanf.github.io/sysconf/)
   * `whpc-stats`: "State of the Stats: Women's Representation in HPC Conferences" (paper).

 The following lists in bibtex format the published documents: